renesugar/k_elda_archive/docs/_BlueprintWritersGuide.md

 # Blueprint Writers Guide

-The previous section described how to use Quilt to run an application that already had a blueprint.
-This guide describes how to write the Quilt blueprint for a new application, using the lobste.rs application as an example. lobste.rs is an open source project that implements a reddit-like web page, where users can post content and vote up or down other content.
+The previous section described how to use Kelda to run an application that already had a blueprint.
+This guide describes how to write the Kelda blueprint for a new application, using the lobste.rs application as an example. lobste.rs is an open source project that implements a reddit-like web page, where users can post content and vote up or down other content.